 In particular, sporting or musical scholarships and high value scholarships tend to require a specific application process and often wait for post A-level results before the application process begins.

-Don’t forget that there are also a growing number of scholarships available which are not specific to one particular university so also take a look round our database and search for scholarships at “No specific university” and "No specific subject" to see if there are any others you can apply for.
+Don’t forget that there are also an increasing number of scholarships available which are not specific to one particular university and many open to all students, so also take a look round our database and search for scholarships at “No specific university” and "No specific subject" to see if there are any others you can apply for.